Ms Denise Goldsworthy became the Chair of the Minerals Research Institute of Western Australia in January 2018.

 He is an Honorary Fellow of Engineers Australia (Hon FIEAust) and Chartered Professional Engineer (CPEng), and Fellow of the Academy of Technological Sciences of Engineering (FTSE), and has served in various leadership positions in both organisations.

-Innovation Manager at Iluka Resources Ltd, Ms Miriam Stanborough is a chemical engineer with 17 years’ experience in the minerals processing industry, across commodities including copper, uranium, gold, silver, alumina and mineral sands.
+Ms Miriam Stanborough is a chemical engineer with 17 years’ experience in the minerals processing industry, across commodities including copper, uranium, gold, silver, alumina and mineral sands.
 Miriam has previously held roles in Technical Development, Production Management, Business Improvement, HR & Diversity strategy, Project Management, and Sales & Marketing.
 She also holds degrees in Arts and Mineral Economics, is a member of the Australasian Institute of Mining and Metallurgy, and a graduate of the Australian Institute of Company Directors.

 Miriam’s other current board roles are: Chair of SHINE Inspire Achieve Belong Inc, and Board Member of the Northern Agricultural Catchments Council.